Greetings to you, music lovers and thrill seekers all across.

 Among the many vulnerabilities in homeland defenses identified, the Justice Department surveillance and FISA operations were specifically criticized for their glaring weaknesses.

-It is clear from this review, the National Security Council Millennium After Action Review, that actions taken in the Millennium period, Y2K, should not be the operating model for the U.S. government.
+It is clear from this review, the National Security Council Millennium After Action Review, that actions taken in the millennium period, Y2K, should not be the operating model for the U.S. government.

-And the Clinton people were trying to say, and we had a quote from Clinton yesterday, a little soundbite from 2004.
+And the Clinton people were trying to say, and we had a quote from Clinton yesterday, a little soundbite from 2004, oh, yeah, well, we did a great job on that.

-That plan really worked well, and we got it.
+Our plan really worked well, and we got it.

 But the plan had nothing to do with it.

-Furthermore, fully 17 months before the September 11th attacks, the review recommends disrupting the Al-Qaeda network and terrorist presence in America using immigration violations, minor criminal infractions, and tougher visa and border controls.
+Furthermore, fully 17 months before the September 11th attacks, the review recommends disrupting the al-Qaeda network and terrorist presence in America using immigration violations, minor criminal infractions, and tougher visa and border controls.

 None of this was done.